allen11yu/InterNet/README.md

 # InterNet

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+Collaborated with Allen Yu, Andrew Michaels, Sharlene Fang, and Alan Zheng.

 InterNet is an internship finder service engineered to makes it easier for student to access and find internships.